 Throughout Scripture, kids had opportunities to lead.
 Here’s an example in Matthew 21:

 ... and the teachers of the law saw the wonderful things He did and the children shouting in the temple courts, “Hosanna to the Son of David,” they were indignant.
 “Do you hear what these children are saying?” they asked him.
 “Yes,” replied Jesus, “have you never read, “‘From the lips of children and infants you, Lord, have called forth your praise’?”

-1. There is no “Jr. Holy Spirit.”
-Kids can be led and controlled by the Spirit of God just like any adult can.
-Throughout scripture we see kids being used by God.
+The Spirit of God can lead and control kids and adults alike.
+Throughout Scripture, God uses children young people.
 The boy giving his lunch to Jesus.
 David defeating Goliath.
-The little maid helping Naaman get healed.
+The maid helping Naaman get healed.
 As we just read, children leading the way to praise Jesus in the temple.

 Why?
-In some cases, they have been told they are too young.
-That they don’t have the abilities needed.
+In some cases, children are told they’re too young.
+They’re told they don’t have the abilities needed.
 That they should sit still and be quiet.
 That they have to wait until they are a certain age.
 This type of treatment causes kids to eventually stop raising their hand and saying “no” to serving as adults.

 Kids are wired to move.
 They are full of energy.
 Don’t expect them to turn it off when it’s time to serve.
 This may mean putting them in a role that allows them to use their energy.
 It might be helping with worship so they can jump around.
 It might be helping lead a fun, energetic game or activity.
-Instead of squelching them, help them grow and flourish with the gifts God has given them.
+Instead of squelching kids, help them grow and flourish with the gifts God gives them.